ggerganov/wordle-bg/README.md

 I've tried to keep the look and feel as close as possible to the original, although there are certain things that do not behave the same.
 For example, the smooth fade-in and fade-out of the window popups was too complicated to implement, so I opted out for a simpler approach.

-The current [dictionary](words/words.txt) contains 6474 words.
-Derivative forms are not included (e.g. "бягам" is allowed, but not "бягал", "бягащ").
+The current [dictionary](words/words.txt) contains 14051 words.
+The daily wordle is selected from a smaller, secret pool of words.

 ## Build as native app